rackmount-everything/pluginadm/README.md

 # pluginadm

-An-extremly alpha set of scripts for automatically building homenetwork applications.
-More documentation to follow.
+An extremly alpha set of scripts for automatically building homenetwork applications.
+More documentation and updates to follow.